Shop ClassicIndustries.com

 classic-news-blog-main-header-1

-The 1967 Corvette Sting Ray: The Last and Most Refined of the C2 Generation
+1967 Corvette Sting Ray: History, Specifications, and Options of the Final C2 Corvette

-The 1967 Corvette Sting Ray holds a special place in automotive history as the final model year of the celebrated second-generation (C2) Corvette.
+The 1967 Corvette Sting Ray holds a special place in automotive history as the final model year of the celebrated second-generation C2 Corvette.
 Originally intended to debut an all-new design, the C3 generation was delayed due to aerodynamic inconsistencies uncovered during testing.
-This postponement gave Chevrolet the opportunity to refine the existing platform one last time—resulting in what many enthusiasts consider the most perfected C2 Corvette ever built.
+This postponement gave Chevrolet the opportunity to refine the existing 1963-67 platform one last time—resulting in what many enthusiasts consider the most perfected C2 Corvette ever built.
+Read on as we take a look back at the history, specifications, and factory options of the legendary 1967 Corvette.

 1973 Ford F-350 Super Camper Special - Renewing with Skill and Heart